Joe Gushue: Return to NBA

+Gushue broke his ankle while working out in mid-December 1978.
 Gushue was dismissed by the NBA after the 1982 season (along with Bob Rakel and Jesse Kersey) on the basis knee surgery made him physically unable to perform.
-He had missed the 1982 season.
-When the referees settled a 1983 labor dispute with the league in December 1983, after a 100-day lockout by the league, the agreement specifically provided Gushue be allowed to work until January 14, 1984, after which a panel of five would review his case.
+He had missed the entire 1982 season because of knee issues.
+When the referees settled a 1983 labor dispute with the league in December 1983, after a 100-day lockout by the league, the agreement specifically provided that Gushue be allowed to work until January 14, 1984, after which a panel of five would review his case.
+Gushue returned for the 1984 season, but needed more surgery.
+He retired from refereeing after the 1984 season.